 You’ll find these more expensive to purchase at first than regular bulbs, which use more energy.
 But, they will last a lot longer than the regular ones.
 As a result, over time, the cost balances out as you save more energy.
 CFLs are especially practical for exterior lighting, which you may require left on throughout the night.

 Most of us do not pay much attention to the temperature our refrigerator operates at.
 Providing, of course, we have cold drinks, and the veg remains fresh.
 However, when mindful of energy conservation, notching the temperature down a few degrees saves electricity.

 With a slight tweak to its thermostat, your fridge will still keep everything cold and fresh, while this small change results in less engine use to help reduce those energy bills.

 Ever get that feeling hot air is finding its way into your comfortable air-conditioned living space in summer?
 Or vice versa, cold air appears the enemy of saving energy in the winter?

-If you have an HVAC system, or any for of heating or cooling, you help prevent the need for home heating or your air conditioning working harder than it needs to.
+If you have an HVAC system or any form of heating or cooling, you help prevent the need for home heating or your air conditioning from working harder than it needs to.
 The result, of course, is less electricity use.

 Only heat or cool the rooms you need.
 Simply installing and using thermal curtains can avoid heat loss to the outdoors in colder seasons.